jeanbza/git-swift-todo-tutorial/README.md

 1. We are obligated by an NDA *not to post any screenshots*.
 Sorry!
 We'll add them when the NDA lifts.
 1. Much of xCode 6 is in flux - we are developing for *xCode 6 Beta 3*.
 We will update as we go and update that message.

+## Feedback

+Please, provide feedback on anything you feel is lacking or could be better worded!
+Pull requests, github issues, or direct emails to jadekler@gmail.com are all welcome!

 ## The Basics

 ##### Create your project